Welcome to the APCYF Parenting Resources page

 As Jim Higley points out in this article, sometimes listening is enough by itself.

 PBS.org offers a series of quick articles and reminders on Positive Ways to Talk and Listen; the examples are for little kids, but the concepts work for any age.

 “To a child, LOVE is spelled T-I-M-E” – Zig Ziglar

 - Share a meal together.
-Dinner?
+Dinner!
 Breakfast?
-Set a goal to share a meal at least 2-3 times a week (more is better!).
-It sounds obvious, but also make the dining table a device-free zone.
+Set a goal to share meals at least 3 times a week (more is better!)
+Try to make the dining table a device-free zone.

 - Schedule it!
-Rather than hoping to have some time, make it a priority.
-Plan a parent/child date, game night, or even snuggle time.
+Rather than hoping to have time, make it a priority.
+Plan a parent/child date, game night, or even snuggles.

 - Rides to activities or the store are great times for conversation.
-You’re all in the car together.
-And often it is easier for teens to talk when they don’t have to look at you.
+You’re in the car together.
+It’s easier for teens to talk when they don’t have to look in your eyes.

 - Do chores or a project together.
-Dishes, cooking, laundry all need to get done; share time with kids while doing these together.
+Dishes, cooking, laundry need to get done; talk to your kids while doing these together.

 A few additional articles and blogs about making time:

-- A recent Washington Post parenting blog shares steps on how to make Special Time for your kids.
+- Washington Post parenting blog shares steps on how to make Special Time for your kids.